As an Amazon Associate I earn from qualifying purchases.

 - When you are ready to bake the casserole, preheat the oven to 350ºF (177ºC).
 Bake the casserole for 60 to 70 minutes or until the top is golden brown and the egg mixture looks set.

-- The reason for stale bread is because you want the bread to soak up all of the liquid ingredients.
+- Stale bread: the reason for stale bread is because you want the bread to soak up all of the liquid ingredients.
 Stale bread has far less moisture in it, allowing for intake of the custard.
 I usually cut up my bread and let it sit out during the day or even overnight an extra night, if I have that much advance planning.

-- If using frozen, no need to thaw.
+- Frozen blueberries: if using frozen, no need to thaw.